Trustroots/trustroots/README.md

 You don't have to be a programmer to participate!

-Check [volunteers manual](https://team.trustroots.org/Volunteering.html) for more info on how to get started.
+Check [Team Guide](https://team.trustroots.org/Volunteering.html) for more info on how to get started.

 ## Bugs & feature suggestions